xzhan0/xzhan0.github.io/_pages/about.md

 ---

-My name is Xianyang (Sam) Zhan (詹先洋), I am an incoming Software Engineer II at Uber Freight.
+My name is Xianyang (Sam) Zhan (詹先洋), I am an incoming Software Engineer II at Uber Freight, focusing on algorithm, strategy and machine learning engineering for freight pricing.

 Prior to Uber Freight, I received my Bachelor's degree in Computer Science at the University of Illinois Urbana-Champaign, advised by [Professor Koustuv Saha](https://koustuv.com/).
 I also worked at the National Center for Supercomputing Applications (NCSA) as a research intern in Fall 2024, advised by [Professor Haohan Wang](https://haohanwang.github.io/index.html).
 My research area is NLP X HCI.

-<span style="color: #b509ac;">If you want to have a coffee chat with me at Chicago/Champaign/Seattle, please feel free to shoot me an email at xianyangzhan@gmail.com</span>
+<span style="color: #b509ac;">Please feel free to shoot me an email at xianyangzhan@gmail.com if you want to have a coffee chat with me at Chicago/Champaign/Seattle. </span>